OCP

 There will be many opportunities to participate throughout the process.
 Updates and engagement opportunities will be shared as the work progresses.

 Your voice is essential in shaping the future of our lands and community.
+If you have questions or feedback, please reach out to ocp@ufn.ca.

 For a chance to share your vision, priorities, opportunities, and challenges, fill out our OCP survey here.